JonathanMoreno14/Programming-Languages-Concepts/README.md

 Examples:

-Finding out if the given number is greater than 50.
+Finding out if the given number is greater than or less than 50.

 #####Java
 ```java